Application Process for 2017 - 2018

 First time Stafford and Grad PLUS borrowers at Touro University California must complete Entrance Counseling before applying for student loans.
 Entrance Counseling is an online tutorial that teaches students about their rights and responsibilities as loan borrowers.
 Go to Studentloans.gov and sign in using your FSA ID.
 Due April 30th, 2017.

-First time borrowers at Touro University California must e-sign their eMPN with the Department of Education at Studentloans.gov in order for their funds to disburse.
-Your Master Promissory Note can be signed at any time using school code 041426.
+First time borrowers at Touro University California must complete the Loan Agreement (MPN) with the Department of Education at Studentloans.gov in order for their funds to disburse.
+Your Master Promissory Note can be signed using school code 041426.
+Students should complete both the Subsidized/Unsubsidized Loan and the PLUS Loan.
 Please sign your eMPN at least 10 days before class begins or your funds will be delayed.

 You can compare private loan terms side by side and review loan options online at Private Student Loans.